NotRequiem/screenshare-tool/README.md

 > `28.` Detects executed and unsigned files with BAM.

-> `29.` Detects jar files loaded into the game to detect internal cheats.

 # Detection Methodology

 The methodology employed by the tool is characterized by a strategic focus on a singular, robust detection method, followed by the implementation of comprehensive patches to counteract any potential bypasses associated with that method.